Charlie Dog: Later appearances

-Recent Warner Brothers merchandising and series and films such as episodes of Tiny Toon Adventures, and Space Jam (1996) feature Charlie in the crowd scenes, one in which he throws a basketball to Lola Bunny, The Sylvester and Tweety Mysteries in the episode Yelp (here performed by Joe Alaskey), and Tweety's High-Flying Adventure (2000) in Italy have brought Charlie back out of retirement.
+Recent Warner Bros. merchandising and series and films such as episodes of Tiny Toon Adventures, and Space Jam (1996) feature Charlie in the crowd scenes, one in which he throws a basketball to Lola Bunny, The Sylvester and Tweety Mysteries in the episode Yelp (here performed by Joe Alaskey), and Tweety's High-Flying Adventure (2000) in Italy have brought Charlie back out of retirement.
 In Looney Tunes: Back in Action (2003), he can be spotted playing poker with other Looney Tunes dogs and at the end of the film bringing Bugs a plate of fruit, and in Space Jam: A New Legacy (2021), he can be seen briefly in Bugs Bunny's flashback leaving Tune World way in the front row with other Looney Tunes.

 Charlie Dog made a cameo in The Looney Tunes Show episode "Father Figures."
 He was seen in a pet store where he was attacked by Henery Hawk (who was looking for a chicken at the time when Porky Pig was being a father figure to him).
-Charlie Dog appears in Looney Tunes Cartoons (voiced by Eric Bauza) in the episode "Adopt Me".
+Charlie Dog appears in Looney Tunes Cartoons (voiced by Eric Bauza) in the episode "Adopt Me" and in the movie Coyote vs. Acme, where he works as a clerk at the Avery, Jones & Maltese law firm.